Genivia/Husky/README.md

 - the Boolean type has two values `true` and `false`;
 - rationals are written with `rdiv` in the form `numerator rdiv denominator`;
-- floats are written conventionally with +/- sign, a period, and exponent;
+- floats are written conventionally with +/- sign, a period, and exponent `E`;
 - strings are sequences of characters enclosed in double quotes (`"`);
 - the `nil` constant denotes the so-called "bottom value" (an undefined value) and is polymorphic.